Mitch Garver Player Props: Rangers vs. Athletics

 Mitch Garver At The Plate

-- Garver has six doubles, seven home runs and 18 walks while batting .270.
+- Garver is batting .284 with eight doubles, seven home runs and 18 walks.

-- Garver will look to extend his seven-game hitting streak.
-He's batting .389 with two homers during his last games.
+- Garver is batting .474 with one homer during his last games and is riding an eight-game hitting streak.

-- Garver has reached base via a hit in 28 games this year (of 41 played), and had multiple hits in nine of those games.

-- Garver has driven home a run in 14 games this season (34.1%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on two occasions..
+- Garver has picked up an RBI in 35.7% of his games this year, with two or more RBI in 11.9% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 15 games this season, with multiple runs three times.
+- He has scored in 15 of 42 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.